 The Department of Environmental Quality (DEQ) has been required to develop an environmental justice (EJ) mapping tool.
-They are holding three public meetings and is currently accepting public input on the tool.
+They are currently accepting public input on the tool.
 Scroll to the bottom of the page to find out how you can help!

 When one heavily polluting industry comes to a neighborhood it opens the door for countless others to follow- and they do.
 Often these communities are rural, low-income, and inhabited by people of color.